How to Set up Your New Law Firm Workspace

 Final thoughts

 When starting a law firm, you don’t need the latest hardware or the most luxurious furniture.
 Your solo law firm workspace may not even be complete the first time you set it up.
-As time goes by, your preferences might change along with the tools and equipment that you need.
+As time goes by, your preferences might evolve—along with the tools and equipment that you need.

-Keep an open mind for potential changes, redecorating, or even complete shifts in your environment if you decide that you want to try new things.
+Keep an open mind for potential changes, redecorating, or even complete shifts in your environment if you decide that you want to try new things in your law office design.

 Written by: Lisa Dimyadi